nats-io/nats.js/migration.md

 - The `ConsumerEvents` and `ConsumerDebugEvents` enum has been removed and replaced with `ConsumerNotification` which have a discriminating field `type`.
   The status objects provide a more specific API for querying those events.
+- `JsMsg.info.redeliveryCount` was renamed to `JsMsg.info.deliveryCount` as it
+  tracks all delivery attempts, not just redeliveries

 ## Changes to KV